 Best Way to Package Tablets, Capsules, and Softgels

-Another packaging option for tablets, capsules, and soft gels is blister packaging.
+Another packaging option for tablets, capsules and soft gels is blister packaging.
 A blister is a thermoformed plastic card with a single or multiple cavities.
 Blisters with 10 or more cavities are common.
-Blisters have foil backing which can be printed.
+Blisters have foil backing, which can be printed.
 One or more blisters can be inserted into a sleeve or retail carton.

 Best Way to Package Powders

-Dietary supplement powders are commonly packaged in pouches, packets or stick packs.
+Dietary supplement powders are commonly packaged in pouches, packets, or stick packs.
 This style of dry packaging is produced on a vertical form, fill and seal machine (VFFS) or horizontal form, fill and seal machine (HFFS).

-The pouches or packets are formed from roll stock film, filled with the tablets, sealed and then cut into individual pouches.
+The pouches or packets are formed from roll stock film, filled with the tablets, sealed, and then cut into individual pouches.
 The roll stock is printed before the packaging process begins.
-The film is a laminated film with 2 or more layers including an inside layer that can be sealed with heat.
+The film is a laminated film with 2 or more layers, including an inside layer that can be sealed with heat.
 Powdered dietary supplements can also be filled into rigid containers of either glass, composite, or plastic.

 Best Way to Package Liquids

 These filling lines use pumps or pistons to dispense the liquid.
-Liquid packaging can also be processed into pouches or packets on vertical or horizontal form, fill and seal machines.
+Liquid packaging can also be processed into pouches or packets in vertical or horizontal form, fill and seal machines.